-10.1.
-Our school will endeavour to keep up to date and accurate information in order to keep children safe and provide appropriate care for them.
-The school requires accurate and up to date information regarding:
+- 7.1 Our school will endeavor to keep up to date and to have accurate information in order to keep children safe and provide appropriate care for them.
+The school requires accurate and up to date information regarding: - names and contact details of persons with whom the child normally lives - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above) - details of any persons authorised to collect the child from school during the day (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.) - if the child is or has been on the Child Protection Register or subject to a Care Plan - name and contact details of G.P.

-- names and contact details of persons with whom the child normally lives - names and contact details of all persons with parental responsibility (if different from above) - emergency contact details (if different from above) - details of any persons authorised to collect the child from school during the day (if different from above) - any relevant court orders in place including those which affect any person's access to the child (e.g. Residence Order, Contact Order, Care Order, Injunctions etc.) - if the child is or has been on the Child Protection Register or subject to a care plan - name and contact detail of G.P. - any other factors which may impact on the safety and welfare of the child - 10.2.
-The school will collate, store and agree access to this information, which is normally kept in the student's confidential file on paper or online on CPOMS.
-The confidential files are kept securely, the paper files are kept away from students' main school files and have limited access.
+- any other factors which may impact on the safety and welfare of the child. - 7.2 The school will collate, store and agree access to this information, which is normally kept in the student's confidential file.
+The confidential files are kept securely, away from students' main school files and have limited access; there is a note on the main file if a confidential file is held.
+Staff must sign main school files in and out, and confidential files must always remain in the secure area.

-11. Partnerships with others
+8. Partnerships with others

-- 11.1 Sydenham School recognises that it is essential to establish positive and effective working relationships with other agencies that are partners in the Lewisham Safeguarding Children Board.
-Sydenham School works closely with many outside agencies; these include: Social Services, CAMHS (Child and Adolescent Mental Health Service and family intervention and support groups.
-There is a joint responsibility on all these agencies to share information to ensure the safeguarding of all children. - 11.2 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 11.3.
-We will ensure that relevant staff members participate in multi-agency meetings and forums, child protection conferences and core groups, to consider individual children. - 11.4.
-We will participate in serious case reviews, other reviews and file audits as and when required to do so.
+- 8.1 Sydenham School recognises that it is essential to establish positive and effective working relationships with other agencies that are partners in the Lewisham Safeguarding Children Partnership.
+Sydenham School works closely with many outside agencies; these include: Social Services, CAMHS (Child and Adolescent Mental Health Service) and family intervention and support groups.
+There is a joint responsibility on all these agencies to share information to ensure the safeguarding of all children. - We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police and Children's Social Care. - 8.3 We will ensure that relevant staff members participate in multi-agency meetings and forums, child protection conferences and core groups, to consider individual children. - 8.4 We will participate in serious case reviews, other reviews and file audits as and when required to do so.
 We will ensure that we have a clear process for gathering the evidence required for reviews and audits, embedding recommendations into practice and completing required actions within agreed timescales.

-12. Child Protection & Safeguarding
+11. Child Protection & Safeguarding